texstudio-org/texstudio/utilities/manual/source/editing.md

 -   Most used: list only commands which have already been used in the completer by the user.
 This Is empty if txs has not been used before.
 -   Fuzzy: search the command in a fuzzy way.
-The command needs to contain all given letters in the same order though with a arbitrary of letters between them.
+The command needs to contain all given letters in the same order though with an arbitrary of letters between them.
 E.g. `\bf` lists, among others,
     \\**b**egin{**f**igure}
 -   All: list all known commands.